-Election results may take up to thirty days to finalize.
+Election results take thirty days to finalize.
 Find out why below.

 Results are not final at the end of election night due to the large number of ballots still to count.
-About 85% of all ballots are expected to be Vote by Mail ballots.
-In the 2018 elections and the March 2020 election under the Voter’s Choice Act model, 40-45% of all Vote by Mail ballots were received on Election Day and the three days after that.
+Over 90% of all ballots are expected to be Vote by Mail ballots.
 None of the Vote by Mail ballots received on Election Day will be included in election night reports.
-This means that the election night results may be significantly different from the final results.
+This means that there are still thousands of ballot still to count and because of this, the election night results may be significantly different from the final results.

 The first results report will be released at 8:10 p.m. on election night.
 This report will include Vote by Mail ballots received in the mail and returned at Vote Centers and Drop Boxes prior to Election Day.
 See the election results page for exactly which ballots will be included in the results on election night.

 Starting at 9:00 p.m., the results from Vote Centers will start to be reported.
 Results will be updated every half hour until all Vote Center ballots have been counted.
 Vote Center ballots are returned to the Registration & Elections Division for scanning.
 Vote Centers are spread across the county and may only close after every voter in line at 8 p.m. has cast their ballot.
 Due to this, ballots will continue to arrive and be counted until well past midnight.
 Vote by Mail ballots returned at Vote Centers are not included in this count.